oddle-hire-java/oddle-backend-challenge/README.md

 * Checkout a new branch for your changes
 * Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
 * Create a Pull Request from your new branch in your private repo and invite us as reviewer
-* Add https://github.com/oddle-developer as collaborator for your repo and add `oddle-developer` as reviewer to your PR
+* Add https://github.com/oddle-hire-java as collaborator for your repo and add `oddle-hire-java` as reviewer to your PR